clulab/gentlenlp/docs/before.md

 # Setting Up Your Conda Environment

-Before you start, please set up a new conda environment as follows:
+Before you start, please set up a new conda environment as follows.

+If your machine does not have a GPU:

 ```
 conda create --name book